PrincetonUniversity/job_defense_shield/docs/emails.md

 ## When Are Emails Sent?

 Emails to users are most effective when sent sparingly.
-For this reason, there is a command-line parameter `--days` to specify the amount of time that must pass before the user can receive another email of the same nature.
+For this reason, there is a command-line parameter `--days` to specify the amount of time that must pass before the user can receive another email for the same instance of underutilization.
+By default, this time period is 7 days.

-By default, users can only receive an email for a particular instance of underutilization once per week.
-The email they receive will contain either the individual jobs or a summary for that week.
-This time window can be modified by the `--days` option.
-Note that users can received multiple emails about the same type of underutilization if there are multiple alerts covering different partitions or different clusters.
+The emails sent to users either contain the individual jobs or a summary for that week.
+Note that users can receive multiple emails about the same type of underutilization if there are multiple alerts covering different partitions or different clusters.

 The `Email` column in the table below shows the number of emails that each user has received about this particular instance of underutilization: